microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationVerifiedPublisher.md

 ```

 ## Description
-sets the verified publisher of an application to a verified Microsoft Partner Network (MPN) identifier.
+Sets the verified publisher of an application to a verified Microsoft Partner Network (MPN) identifier.

 ## Examples